le11evan/merchy/README.md

 <h2> 1.
 Cloning and Running App :computer:</h2>

 You can download this app to your local using `git clone https://github.com/le11evan/merchy.git` command on your bash.
 Then open your terminal in the folder that you cloned and open your command line, use `npm install` command.
 This command will install all the dependencies that we used in the app.
-Then you can use 'npm start' command to run the app on your localhost:3000.
+Then you can use `npm start` command to run the app on your localhost:3000.

 <h2> 2.
 About App :warning: </h2>